jmaza-itix/node-red-contrib-ton-alarm/README.md

 * `msg.disable = true`: Disables the alarm logic and forces both outputs to emit a "false" state
 * `msg.disable = false`: Re-enables the alarm based on the last received value.

+Disabling the alarm will set lastValue to _null_.
+Alarm condition won't be calculated when `msg.disable=false` unless a new msg.payload is received

 ## Output Messages
 The node emits messages on __two outputs__: